rivernews/iriversland2-kubernetes/docs/progress.md

                 - Check out ingress's pod's log.
                 - ✅ Run a collectstatic on k8 -> fix the 404, can now show frontend website.
 1. ➡️ (K8) Update deployment on K8 cluster
-    - 🔥 Automating terraform - [use postrgres](https://www.terraform.io/docs/backends/types/pg.html) to store terraform state.
+    - ✅ Automating terraform - [use postrgres](https://www.terraform.io/docs/backends/types/pg.html) to store terraform state.
         - ✅ Test at local first - ok, verified that state has been upload to postgres.
     - Integrate terraform in circleci.
         - ✅ Test in terraform repo's own circleci first - have to setup
         - 🔥 Then try to integrate w/ iriversland's circleci
+            - 🔥 Need to figure out a way to generate `kubeconfig.yaml`.
+                - You can try tf `local_file`, see if the tag issue is gone.
+Or other methods... like just use the `.raw_config` entry, and echo that in a file, using `local-exec`.
 1. ➡️ Keep an eye on cert-manager thing
 1. ➡️ Enable all production features in Django -- see the TODOs.
 1. ➡️ Figure out hash static asset - when DEBUG=true, should expect collectstatic to generate static w/o hash